 The lateral orbitofrontal cortex (OFC) is critical for flexibly adjusting choices when outcome values change.
-This requires representations of stimulus-outcome associations and inferring the updated value of outcomes, but whether and how different parts of OFC contribute to these functions has remained unclear.
+This requires representations of stimulus-outcome associations and inferring the current value of outcomes, but whether and how different parts of OFC contribute to these functions has remained unclear.
 Here we used transcranial magnetic stimulation (TMS) to disrupt activity in functional networks centered on the anterior (aOFC) and posterior (pOFC) lateral OFC.
 Participants (n = 48) received aOFC or pOFC network-targeted TMS either before learning associations between visual stimuli and sweet or savory food odor rewards, or, on the next day, before a meal to selectively devalue one of these rewards.
 TMS targeting pOFC before the meal disrupted goal-directed behavior, as measured by choices of stimuli predicting non-sated rewards in a probe test, whereas disrupting aOFC before learning stimulus-outcome associations similarly impaired choices in the probe test.
 These findings demonstrate distinct contributions of different OFC subregions to goal-directed behavior.

 Introduction

 Humans and animals effortlessly adapt to changing environments by flexibly adjusting their behavior.
 This adaptability relies on outcome-guided decision-making, where individuals can re-evaluate their choices in real time, simulating potential outcomes based on changes in outcome value (Daw, Niv, and Dayan 2005) rather than defaulting to habitual responses.
 For example, a restaurant chef might anticipate that a guest could experience an allergic reaction to certain ingredients and adjust the dish accordingly before an issue arises.
-To enable this flexibility, a detailed representation of the environment—commonly referred to as a cognitive map or model-based representation-is essential (Behrens et al. 2018).
-A chef with a thorough understanding of ingredient composition and suitable substitutes can efficiently modify recipes to accommodate allergies without compromising the dish.
-The orbitofrontal cortex (OFC) plays a central role in both processes, supporting adaptive behaviors through the formation of cognitive maps (Wilson et al. 2014; M. Z. Wang and Hayden 2021) and use the map to simulate potential outcomes (Howard et al. 2020; Rudebeck and Murray 2014).
+To enable this flexibility, a detailed representation of the environment—commonly referred to as a cognitive map or model -is essential (Behrens et al. 2018).
+A chef with full knowledge of ingredients and associated allergies can efficiently modify recipes to accommodate allergies without compromising the dish.
+The orbitofrontal cortex (OFC) plays a central role in both processes, supporting adaptive behaviors through the formation of cognitive maps (Costa et al 2023; Wilson et al. 2014; M. Z. Wang and Hayden 2021) as well as their use to simulate potential outcomes (Howard et al. 2020; Rudebeck and Murray 2014).

-Across species, the OFC is known as a heterogeneous region, comprising subregions with varying anatomical and functional properties along both mediolateral and anterior-posterior gradients (Price 2007; Wallis 2012; Kahnt et al. 2012; Izquierdo 2017; M. Z. Wang, Hayden, and Heilbronner 2022; Heilbronner et al. 2016; Walton et al. 2011; Mackey and Petrides 2010; Kringelbach and Rolls 2004; Neubert et al. 2015).
-In humans, studies on value-based decision-making have primarily focused on the functional distinctions between the medial and lateral OFC (Wallis 2012; Kahnt et al. 2012; Walton et al. 2011).
-However, the anterior-posterior gradient has received less attention, despite anatomical studies in humans and non-human primates revealing a cytoarchitectural progression from granular to agranular cortex along this axis (Price 2007; Wallis 2012; Mackey and Petrides 2010; Kringelbach and Rolls 2004; Neubert et al. 2015).
+The OFC is a heterogeneous region, comprising multiple subregions with varying anatomical and functional properties along both mediolateral and anterior-posterior axes (Price 2007; Wallis 2012; Kahnt et al. 2012; Izquierdo 2017; M. Z. Wang, Hayden, and Heilbronner 2022; Heilbronner et al. 2016; Walton et al. 2011; Mackey and Petrides 2010; Kringelbach and Rolls 2004; Neubert et al. 2015).
+In humans, studies on value-based decision-making have primarily focused on the functional distinctions between the medial and lateral OFC (Kringelbach & Rolls 2004; Wallis 2012; Kahnt et al. 2012; Walton et al. 2011; McNamee et al 2013; Howard et al. 2015; O’Doherty et al. 2001), whereas the anterior-posterior gradient has received comparatively less attention.